 - Cetti’s Warbler (RBBP, Schedule One) – (Apr to July)

-- Dartford Warbler (RBBP, Schedule One) – (Mar to July) however likely to be extended year round due to fragile population
+- Dartford Warbler (RBBP, Schedule One) – (Mar to July) – extended to year round in some locations due to fragile population

-- Any additional scarce species discovered to be breeding from the RBBP/Schedule 1 list which do not normally breed in the County (eg Spoonbill etc)
+- Any additional scarce species discovered to be breeding from the RBBP/Schedule 1 list which do not normally breed in the County (for example Spoonbill, Yellow-legged Gull etc)

 PLEASE also respect the above criteria when posting about any of the above species to Social Media (Twitter/Facebook etc) during the breeding season – ie don’t post locations and seriously consider not mentioning at all, and consider carefully for the species listed below too.
 Likewise never reveal breeding locations of birds by private message etc online.

 Information on the following species may also be withheld if there is thought to be a possibility that they are breeding/vulnerable to disturbance –

 - Cirl Bunting (Schedule One) – (March to July)